samkeen/git-demos/README.md

 85afe13 Initial commit
 ```

-The history of feature-x is now identical to that of Strategy 2, so when we merge it with `development`, we will have the clean
-coherent history demonstrated there also:
+The history of `feature-x` is now identical to that of Strategy 2, so when we merge it with `development`, we will have the clean coherent history demonstrated there:

 ```
+#
+# Clean commit history on development since we cleaned up feature-x with rebase -i
+#
 [development-received-feature-x-merged-but-rebased]$ git log --oneline

 e5af985 feature-x : added file 4